jchenek/MGBK/README.md

 Since COMEBin takes an extremely long time to run, a "no-COMEBin" version is provided as an alternative.

 For `refinement`, there are 3 popular options: metaWRAP, MAGScoT, and DASTool.
 Although metaWRAP takes the longest time and consumes the most resources, it yields genomes with lower contamination and fewer chimeric genomes (Kim et at., 2026).
 Therefore, I use metaWRAP for refinement in MGBK.
+Since an empty bin dir can cause errors when running metaWRAP, I create a fake bin `faker.fa`, and add it to all bin dirs.
+This bin does not include any biological information, will be removed after the CheckM module, and will not impact the final results.

 Since metaWRAP can only refine 3 bin dirs at a time, I split the 5 bin dirs and run metaWRAP 3 times in total: